Cloud native EDA tools & pre-optimized hardware platforms

 1.2 Third Party Disclosure: Vendor shall not disclose Synopsys Data to any third party (including, without limitation, Vendor’s subsidiaries and affiliates and any person or entity acting on behalf of Vendor) unless with respect to each such disclosure: (A) the disclosure is necessary in order to carry out Vendor’s obligations under its agreements with Synopsys; (B) such third party is bound by the same provisions and obligations as set forth in these Requirements; (C) Vendor has received Synopsys’s prior written consent; and (D) Vendor remains responsible for any breach of the obligations set forth herein to the same extent as if Vendor caused such breach.

-1.3 Breach Notification: Vendor shall notify Synopsys immediately but in no event later than 48 hours from the date of obtaining actual knowledge of any Data Security Breach and, at Vendor’s cost and expense, assist and cooperate with Synopsys concerning any investigation, or disclosures to affected parties, and other remedial measures as requested by Synopsys or required under applicable law.
+1.3 Breach and Security Threat Notification: Vendor shall notify Synopsys Information Security immediately but in no event later than 48 hours from the date of obtaining actual knowledge of any Data Security Breach or potential security threat or security incident (such as any security attack or hack allowing unauthorized access to Vendor’s or its customer’ network) that could impact Synopsys Information or Synopsys Information Assets.
+At Vendor’s cost and expense, Vendor shall assist and cooperate with Synopsys concerning any investigation, or disclosures to affected parties, and other remedial measures as requested by Synopsys or required under applicable law.
 Vendor shall indemnify Synopsys from any resulting damages and costs, including, without limitation, identity protection assistance and services procured for data subjects and reasonable attorneys and technical consultant fees for Synopsys’ handling of the incident.
+Notification shall be submitted to Information Security using the form: https://www.synopsys.com/cgi-bin/contactus.cgi.
+Vendor shall respond within 3 business days to Synopsys’ request to complete a security assessment/questionnaire concerning the level of impact to Synopsys and/or Synopsys Data associated with an identified exploit or vulnerability.

 1.4 Remote Access Control: If Vendor requires remote access to Synopsys Data, Vendor must always use a Synopsys-approved method when connecting.
 Vendor must not install technology that provides remote access to any Synopsys Data on the Synopsys network, including, but not limited to wireless access points, modems, Virtual Private Networks, remote access software, etc. Synopsys reserves the right to monitor all systems used by Vendor to connect to Synopsys networks or access Synopsys Data.